Hamiltonian formalism of the ghost free Tri(-Multi)gravity theory: The HR four-gravity theory

 Consistency equations (\ref{gff1}) may be satisfied in different ways for different sub-manifolds of phase space in which some of the functions introduced in Eq. (\ref{funcs}) vanish.
-Similar to our analysis about Eqs. (\ref{gf}), we can see that for assuming one, two, four or more chosen constraints among $ \mathcal{C}$, $\mathcal{F}$, $\mathcal{J}$, $\mathcal{A}$, $\mathcal{D}$ and $\mathcal{B}$, we can not have a satisfactory model; i.e. either there is not enough first class constraints to generate diffeomorphism, or there is not appropriate number of second class constraints to omit the ghost.
-The only satisfactory case corresponds to considering the following three chosen constraints among the elements of the matrix on the l.h.s. of Eq. (\ref{gff1})
+Similar to our analysis about Eqs. (\ref{gf}), we see that if any one of the functions $\psi_{1}$, $\psi_{2}$ and $\psi_{3}$, are non-zero then at least one of the lapse functions should vanish, which is not acceptable.
+Hence the only physical possibility for consistency of secondary constraints is imposing new constraints

 Inserting the constraints (\ref{chosen}) omits the last row and column of the matrix on the l.h.s. of Eq. (\ref{gff1}).
 Hence, the lapse function $L$ remains arbitrary which means the conjugate momentum $ P_L $ is a first class constraint.